KWSU (AM): History

 In early 1924, KFAE was assigned to 908 kHz.
 That changed to 900 kHz a year later.
-It switched to 860 kHz shortly thereafter.
-And to 760 in 1927.
+It switched to 860 kHz shortly thereafter, and to 760 kHz in 1927.
 On November 11, 1928, it moved to 1390 kHz under the provisions of the Federal Radio Commission's General Order 40.

 In the summer of 1925, the station's call letters were changed from KFAE to KWSC, to reflect the college's initials.
 In late 1929, KWSC moved to 1220 kHz.

 Beginning in 1931 KTW in Seattle moved to this frequency as well, with the two stations using 1220 on a timesharing basis.
 On March 29, 1941, along with all the other stations on 1220 kHz, KWSC and KTW moved to 1250 kHz, the frequency KWSU has occupied ever since, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA).

 Some noted radio and television personalities have gotten their start at the station.
 Longtime CBS newsman Edward R. Murrow began his career on KWSC, in addition to ABC sportscaster Keith Jackson and newscaster Barry Serafin.

 In July 1935, a major fire swept the station.
 It remained off the air until the following September.
 In 1944, the station was operating for 89 hours per week.

 The call letters were changed to KWSU on March 1, 1969, ten years after Washington State attained university status.
 KWSU is a charter member of NPR, and was one of the 90 stations that carried the inaugural broadcast of All Things Considered in 1971, NPR's first show.
 The studios moved to the third floor of the east wing of the Murrow Communications Center in the 1970s.